-Unfortunately, what we see is often what we hear.
-Visual cues can seriously affect the results of listening tests, and should be prevented by using an acoustically transparent curtain.
+Unfortunately what we see is often what we hear.
+Visual cues can seriously affect the results of listening tests, compared across tests when evaluating loudspeakers in a listening test, all loudspeakers should be evaluated in the same room placed in exactly the same physical position.